Statistical Complexity of Heterogeneous Geometric Networks: Results

 \subsection{Growth of hierarchical complexity in real world networks}

-We found that hierarchical complexity was positively correlated with network density in these twenty networks ($\rho = 0.7203$, $p = 0.0005$), Fig. \ref{fig:corr}, left.
-We confirmed this observation with a network dataset of 139 smaller networks ($n\in[50-3155]$, $\rho = 0.5325$, $p= 1.5\times10^{-11}$) \cite{Ghasemian2018,Smith2019b}, Fig. \ref{fig:corr}, right.
-To discount the potential confounding effect of network size, $n$, on these correlations, we implemented linear regression on network density with network size as a predictor and found that the correlations of the residuals of the regression with HC were still significant in both cases-- $\rho = 0.6526$, $p=0.0023$ for the 20 large networks and $\rho = 0.2294$, $p=0.0066$ for the 139 small-to-medium sized networks.
+We found that hierarchical complexity was positively correlated with network density in the twenty networks from Table~\ref{tab:NetStats} ($\rho = 0.7203$, $p = 0.0005$), Fig. \ref{fig:corr}, left.
+We confirmed this observation with a network dataset of 139 smaller networks ($n\in[50,3155]$, $\rho = 0.5325$, $p= 1.5\times10^{-11}$) \cite{Ghasemian2018,Smith2019b}, Fig. \ref{fig:corr}, right.
+To discount the potential confounding effect of network size, $n$, on these correlations, we implemented linear regression on network density with network size as a predictor and found that the correlations of the residuals of the regression with NHC were still significant in both cases-- $\rho = 0.6526$, $p=0.0023$ for the 20 large networks and $\rho = 0.2294$, $p=0.0066$ for the 139 small-to-medium sized networks.

-At the same time, we have shown that hierarchical complexity shows strong normalisation with respect to density for many types of graph.
-The relationship between density and hierarchical complexity in real world networks is therefore unlikely due to a lack of normalisation, but is a true relationship requiring a mechanistic explanation.
-To try to explain this relationship we applied several attachment algorithms, as described in section III.B, to real-world networks to artificially increase their density and see if any would consistently lead to the targeted increase in HC.
+At the same time, we have shown that NHC shows strong normalisation with respect to density for many types of graph.
+The relationship between density and NHC in real world networks is therefore unlikely due to a lack of normalisation, but is a true relationship requiring a mechanistic explanation.
+To try to explain this relationship we applied ten link growth algorithms, as described in section III.B, to real-world networks to artificially increase their density and see if any would consistently lead to the targeted increase in NHC.

-Starting from the original networks, we increased density according to the four different attachment mechanisms in Section III.B from 0.1\% up to a 2\% increase in density in steps of 0.1\%.
-Normalised HC was recorded at each step.
-The average results across the network datasets are shown in Fig. \ref{fig:corr}, bottom row.
-Patterns replicate in both datasets.
-Most evidently, none of the attachment mechanisms could explain an increase in complexity with increasing density as seen across the real-world networks.
-If anything, all mechanisms showed a decrease in complexity as density was increased.
+Firstly, we implemented link growth on 100 HRGGs of size $n=250$, density $d=0.05$ and density $\sigma = 0.2$.
+Each link growth algorithm in Section III.B was applied for 50 iterations with 50 new links established each iteration.
+For the real-world networks, we applied the link growth algorithms to all of the 139 ICON networks and 17 of the 20 SNAP networks (omitting the 3 largest due to computational limitations).
+For these we used 10 iterations with 100 new links established each iteration.
+Results are shown in Fig. \ref{fig:grow}.

-Notably, the hierarchical \& similar attachment mechanism which promotes connections primarily among those with most connections and those with greatest overlap of connections, did exhibit the least decrease in both datasets, as may be expected from our results in the RHGG models, but it still was not able to explain an increase in complexity.
+There are two clear observations to be made from these results.
+Firstly, the only kind of link growth which provided increased NHC were those based on the common neighbours (here referred to as Popularity $\times$ Similarity) algorithm.
+This shows a clear favoured strategy for link growth in complex networks.